gauravchopracg/todomagic/README.md

 functionalities, to add/delete/rank(prioritize) tasks in the todo list and also to share a todo list over email from the web-app itself.

-Live web app is here for you:
+Live web app is here for:
 [Website](http://todomagic.herokuapp.com/)